Ungeziefi/Subnautica-Mods/Tweaks/Tweaks Progress.md

 # T&F Ports
 ### Done
 - Adds a push feature to the Seamoth.
-- Multiplies the build time of structures.
-- Multiplies the craft time of items.
 - Disables eating and using medkits underwater.
 - Swivel chairs now can swivel.
 (Improved by adding acceleration, deceleration, and inertia.
 Better compatibility by not using bool Prefix.)
 - Breaking outcrops requires a tool.
 - Newly crafted power cells now match the charge of the batteries used to craft them.
 (Improved by supporting any number of batteries instead of hardcoding to 2.)
 - Removed the epilepsy warning during startup.
 - The rotation of plants in planters is now randomized.

-**Minor Tweaks**
+#### Minor Tweaks
 - The bladderfish description now mentions it can be used as a source of oxygen.

+#### Multipliers
+- Build time multiplier.
+- Craft time multiplier.
+- Plant growth time multiplier.

 ### To-Do
 - Reefbacks no longer surface.